Ciprius/Parallel-and-Distributed-Programming/README.md

 Lab 8 problem statement :

 Given a directed graph, find a Hamiltonean cycle, if one exists.
 Use multiple threads to parallelize the search.

+Lab 9 problem statement :

+Perform the multiplication of 2 polynomials, by distributing computation across several nodes using MPI.
+Use both the regular O(n2) algorithm and the Karatsuba algorithm.
+Compare the performance with the "regular" CPU implementation from lab 5.